LartTyler/MHWDB-Docs/source/includes/_endpoints_weapons.md

 - average
 - high

-### Shelling Types
-A gunlance's shelling type may be one of the following values, followed by a level indicator in the form "Lv#" (e.g. "Normal Lv2").

-- Normal
-- Long
-- Wide

 ### Special Ammo Types
 A light or heavy bowgun's special ammo type may be one of the following values.